 Movies – if you are able to take a tablet or laptop with you to hospital, download a movie or two ready in case you feel like watching one.

 Music – load up your phone with you favourite tunes, from relaxing music to something to give you a bit of energy.
 You may find the soothing music a good option to listen to as you try to sleep to block out some of the hospital noises

 Podcasts – to go along with music, you could download your favourite podcasts.
 This is what I listened to as I was trying to sleep to block out the noise.
 I chose podcasts that I was interested in but that it wouldn’t matter if I feel asleep during them.

 Audiobooks – another option to have something to listen to.
 Particularly good if you don’t feel quite up to reading.
 It’s nice to just lay back and listen to a good story.

 So that’s it, all the things in my hospital bag apart from my general toiletries.
 For clothes to wear home, remember you may not be able to lift your arms above your head, so ensure you bring something that can be buttoned up or has a wide neckline that you can step into.
-My mastectomy was in summer, and I have a fantastic wrap around dress (see it here, sorry, only available in Australia) that was easy to wear and looked good too.
+My mastectomy was in summer, and I have a fantastic wrap around dress that was easy to get into, wear and looked good too.
 While it’s made for travel, I found I wore it a lot during my recovery.